The Pixel Scrapper Manifesto

 Throughout history we've seen that life is not a zero-sum game: working together, we can actually do better for everyone—or we can do worse.
 More people are being more creative right now than ever before, and while the internet has brought challenges for the digital artist, it has also brought amazing opportunities.

 Unlike physical goods, digital goods can be distributed relatively cheaply and easily to a great many people.
 As such, we want to distribute our creations to as many people as possible—to inspire as many as possible.
 If we can reach more people we can give more generously to everyone, while still feeding ourselves and our families.
 Thus the cost of access can go down even while the amount of creative energy goes up.
 This is not a zero sum game, and we refuse to fear the future.
-Creativity doesn't just want to be generous: it needs to be generous.
-We invite you to join the revolution.
+To be healthy, creativity doesn't just want to be generous: it needs to be generous.